 He began his career at Novartis as a chemistry apprentice and then rose up through various positions to become a member of the Executive Committee.
 During this time, he served as, among other things, Chief Financial Officer for Research and Development, Head of Pharmaceutical Production in Europe, and head of various national and regional organisations, including those responsible for the company’s biggest market, the USA.
 His last position at Novartis was President of Novartis Operations, in which capacity he was in charge of all manufacturing activities, as well as central corporate services and corporate affairs, and was thus responsible for nearly 40,000 people worldwide.
 Parallel to this, he was Country President for Novartis in Switzerland.
 André Wyss earned a degree in Economics in 1995 from the University of Applied Sciences in Business Administration (HWV) in Switzerland.

-Marie-Noëlle Zen-Ruffinen was a partner in the Geneva law firm Tavernier Tschanz until 2012; since then she has served as an Of Counsel attorney for the firm.
-She is also Chairman of the Swiss Board Institute, a member of the Board of Directors of the Baloise Group and of Banco Santander International SA, and a member of the Board of Management of the Swiss Institute of Directors.
+Marie-Noëlle Zen-Ruffinen was a partner in the Geneva law firm Tavernier Tschanz (Niederer Kraft Frey since 1 January 2023) until 2012, and since then she has been of counsel for the firm.
+She is Vice-Chair of the Board of Foundation of the Swiss Board Institute, member of the Board of Directors of the Baloise Group, Vice-Chair of the Board of Directors of Banco Santander International SA, and a member of the Board of Management of the Swiss Institute of Directors.

 From 2011 he was also CEO of the Private Banking Division at Credit Suisse, and from 2012 he served as the head of the bank’s Private Banking & Wealth Management Division, responsible for private banking business in EMEA (Europe, Middle East, Africa) and Asia Pacific.
 In these capacities, he was also a member of the Executive Boards of Credit Suisse Group AG and Credit Suisse AG.
 Prior to assuming the aforementioned positions, Hans Ulrich Meister performed various management functions for UBS in Switzerland and abroad for more than 20 years.
 He has a degree in Business from the Zürcher Fachhochschule and is a graduate of the Advanced Management programmes at the Wharton School and Harvard Business School.